erg55/Simon-lab-workshop/README.md

 python /home/CAM/egordon/scripts/removeTaxa.py /home/CAM/you/ucefolder -a taxontokeep
 ```

 This should produce a new folder with 1,872 files.
 What about the other files?
-Let's figure out what they are using comm:
+Let's figure out what they are using comm....make sure you are in the folder in with the uce files:

 ```
 ls rmtaxaout > homVitfiles
-ls ucefolder/uce* > allfiles
+ls uce* > allfiles
 sort homVitfiles > sortedhomVitfiles sort allfiles > sortedallfiles comm -23 sortedallfiles sortedhomVitfiles > nonhomVitfiles